manuparra/MasterCyberSec_Practice/README.md

 ldapsearch -x cn=myuser -b dc=ugr,dc=es
 ```

-## Create a pair of users for testing:
+## Create a pair of users for testing

 Create a pair of user following this rule: